Petrol, Diesel Prices Remain Unchanged Across Metro Cities. See Rates

-Petrol, Diesel Prices Today: Fuel prices remained steady across the metro cities on Sunday, January 16, 2022.
+Petrol, Diesel Prices Today: Fuel prices remained unchanged across the metro cities on Monday, January 17, 2022.
 Last month, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.

 A litre of petrol costs Rs 95.41 in Delhi, while diesel rates stand at Rs 86.67 per litre.
 In Mumbai, petrol is retailed at Rs 109.98 per litre, while diesel is being sold at Rs 94.14 per litre.
 Among the metro cities, fuel rates are still the highest in Mumbai.
 Fuel prices vary across the states due to value-added tax or VAT.
 (Also Read: How To Check Latest Petrol And Diesel Rates In Your City).